 About the Indian Computing Olympiad

-The Indian Computing Olympiad is a nationwide competition organized annually by IARCS in coordination with CBSE.
+The Indian Computing Olympiad is a nationwide competition organized annually by IARCS.
 The goal of the competition is to identify school students with outstanding skills in algorithms and computer programming.

 The Indian Computing Olympiad is used to select the team of four students to represent India at the International Olympiad for Informatics (IOI).
-IOI is one of the six prominent Science Olympiads held annually.
-The other five Science Olympiads are held in Mathematics, Physics, Chemistry, Biology and Astronomy.
+IOI is one of the twelve international Science Olympiads held annually.
+Other prominent Science Olympiads include Mathematics, Physics, Chemistry, Biology and Astronomy.

 The first round of the Indian Computing Olympiad is in two parts.

 The second round, the Indian National Olympiad in Informatics (INOI) involves programming.
 INOI-2017 will place on Sunday, 8 January, 2017.